 Robinson Music Library provides access to many significant online resources related to the study of music.
 A comprehensive list of research databases across all disciplines is maintained by the Kelvin Smith Library.
 The links below represent the subscription databases to which Robinson Music Library subscribes.
-These resources can be accessed on the CIM/CWRU campus or remotely with the CWRU VPN Client or EZ Proxy/Single Sign On.
+These resources can be accessed on the CIM/CWRU campus or you can connect off-campus through the CWRU VPN Client or EZ Proxy/Single Sign On.

 Please note: if you are on the CIM campus and not using a Library computer, use the following WiFi for access:

 - CIM Wireless (connects to CIM Library databases)

 - Case Wireless (connects to Case Library databases)

 IPA Source offers a collection of transcriptions and literal translations of opera aria, art song, and Latin liturgical texts.
 The resource features recordings of selected texts and a guide to resources for the vocal performer.

 Music Index database provides cover-to-cover indexing and abstracts covering every aspect of classical and popular music.